theffapanda/MCC-Troubleshooting/README.md

 Helpful Scripts / Troubleshooting information

 <h1>Can't find games when searching Matchmaking (Microsoft Store Version)</h1>
-This version of the game is still broken as of September 2nd 2025.
+<del>This version of the game is still broken as of September 2nd 2025.
 It broke on February 28th 2025.
 No fix is in sight.
-Buy the game on Steam in the meantime.
+Buy the game on Steam in the meantime.</del>
+This was fixed in a September patch.

 <h1>Black Box / "Too many requests" error 2025</h1>